General meaning

 ⌄

-The scythe strike at the foot of the mountain.
+The scythe strikes at the foot of the mountain.

 Shadow work